jessedunc/miscellaneous-app-tasks/task01/README.md

 ## Suggested Tasks

-1. Read in the csv file and programmatically ignore the header
+1. Read in `changes.csv` file and programmatically ignore the header
 1. Read in the `nodes.json` file
 1. For every row in the `changes.csv` file,
     1. For every node with that label in `nodes.json`,